Suppression of spinodal instability by disorder in an athermal system: Power law fitting and Error

 The exponent $\Upsilon$ was extracted by fitting the above equation [Eq. \ref{Scaling}] with the experimentally and numerically obtained data points.
 We analyzed the data set twice using the best straight-line fitting method and statistical distribution of the non-linear fitting method.

 {\it The best straight-line fitting:} In equation \ref{Scaling}, there are three unknown parameters, $T^{i}_0$ the quasistatic transition temperature, $\Upsilon$ and the constant a.
-The constant a could be bypass by fitting a straight line in the log-log graph, where the slope of the straight line would be the $\Upsilon$.
+The constant a could be bypassed by fitting a straight line in the log-log graph, where the slope of the straight line would be the $\Upsilon$.
 We varied the $T^{i}_0$ within the acceptable region to achieve the best straight line fit.
-The acceptable values of $T^{i}_0$ stand bellow (or above) $T^{i}_{R1}$, the observed transition temperature under the lowest heating (or cooling) rate.
+The acceptable values of $T^{i}_0$ stand below (or above) $T^{i}_{R1}$, the observed transition temperature under the lowest heating (or cooling) rate.
 Since $\Delta T$ is a monotonic increasing function of R, the acceptable region (let say $\delta T$) is bounded by transition temperature difference under two low rates ($|T^{i}_{R1}-T^{i}_{R2}|$) whose difference is larger than the lowest rate (i.e., $R2-R1 > R1$).
 Precisely $(T_{R1}-\delta T) < T_0 < T_{R1}$ and $(T_{R1}+\delta T) > T_0 > T_{R1}$ are the allowed quasi-static temperatures region for heating and cooling.

-Figure \ref{Minimum_error} shows that the least square error in the slope of the straight line as a function of the exponent.
+Figure \ref{Minimum_error} (a) shows that the least square error in the slope of the straight line as a function of the exponent.
 Each point of the graph corresponds to a hand-picked quasistatic transition temperature $T^{i}_0$.
-The exponent corresponding to the minimum of least square error could be thought of conclusive exponent.
+The exponent corresponding to the minimum of reduced chi-square statistical quality ($\chi^2/DOF$) could be thought of conclusive exponent.
+The $\chi^2/DOF$ in Fig. \ref{Minimum_error}(b) define as

+where $O_i$ is the i-th observed data and $E_i$ is the i-th expected data of the straight-line fit.
+The degree of freedom (DOF) equals to the number of observations minus the number of fitting parameters.
+The values of $\Omega$, the uncertainty of transition temperatures, are not quite clear as it strongly depends on where we extract the transition temperature and how much incertitude is acceptable.
+In Fig. \ref{Minimum_error}(b) we calculate the $\chi^2/DOF$ by considering $\Omega = 0.003$ K to $0.1$ K for $R = 0.5$ K/min to $40$ K/min.
+The exponent is coming out to be $\Upsilon = 0.92$ for heating and $\Upsilon = 0.85$ for cooling, which is close to the exponents corresponding to the minimum of `error in slope' in Fig. \ref{Minimum_error}(a).

 However, the lower values of the data dominate in the straight line fitting on the log-log graph.
 Small changes in $T^{i}_0$, worsen the lower-rate transition temperature shift $\Delta T$, lead to a significant change in the exponent value.
 For these reasons, we come up with more logical data fitting kits where every data point contributes equally to extract the scaling exponent.

 {\it Statistical distributions of non-linear fitting:} The simplest technique is to pick out any four data points out of the whole set of data and calculate the scaling exponent for all possibilities.
 The exponent's acceptance can be judged according to the quasi-static temperature, which has been calculated using that exponent.
 The histogram of all accepted exponents will follow a normal distribution where the mean value can be considered the final scaling exponent.